freeCodeCamp/freeCodeCamp/guide/english/certifications/responsive-web-design/applied-visual-design/set-the-font-size-of-paragraph-text/index.md

 title: Set the font-size of Paragraph Text
 ---
 ## Set the font-size of Paragraph Text
+## Hints

+Change the value of font-size attribute in the paragraph style rule to 16px;

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/certifications/responsive-web-design/applied-visual-design/set-the-font-size-of-paragraph-text/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.